-You can only contribute a maximum of $6,000 to a Roth IRA in 2021.
-This is up from $5,500 in 2019. $6,000 is better than a poke in the eye, but it’s going to take many years and a decent compound growth rate to build a large enough portfolio to pay for college and retirement.
+You can only contribute a maximum of $6,500 to a Roth IRA in 2023 if you are under 50.
+If you are over 50, you can contribute $7,500 to a Roth IRA for 2023.
+This is up from $5,500 in 2019. $6,500 is better than a poke in the eye, but it’s going to take many years and a decent compound growth rate to build a large enough portfolio to pay for college and retirement.

 3) Withdrawals Count As Income

 When you withdraw from your Roth IRA to pay for college, the withdrawal counts as income.
 Given income is the largest determinant in the financial aid process, you may eliminate any possibility of free aid.

 For example, let’s say your family makes $75,000 a year in household income.
 This level of income for even one child often qualifies a family for free financial aid.
 In fact, some private schools will pay 100% of tuition if a family earns less than $100,000 a year.

 But if you withdraw $35,000 from your Roth IRA, you suddenly make $110,000 for the year and could be disqualified for free tuition.

 Below is a list of the top colleges that provide 100% need-based scholarships.
 We’re talking free tuition to most households who earn less than $100,000 – $150,000 a year.